iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/03-uddi-agility/assignment.md

   default_layout_sidebar_size: 0
 enhanced_loading: null
 ---
-🔒 Challenge 3: Enhance DNS Security Policy with NIOS-X ==
+🔒 Challenge 3: Enhance DNS Security Policy with NIOS-X-as-a-Service ==

 Your NIOS-X-as-a-Service instance is already deployed and integrated with your AWS VPC.
 DNS resolution is confirmed to be working — now it’s time to review the active DNS security protections and enforce stricter controls like blocking adult content.

 ### 🧩 Part 1: Review the Active Security Policy

-Let’s begin by reviewing the Security Profile that is currently applied to your NIOS-X deployment.
+Let’s begin by reviewing the Security Policy that is currently applied to your NIOS-X-as-a-Service deployment.
 1. Log into the Infoblox Universal DDI Console.
 2. Go to:
 **Configure → Service Deployment → As-a-Service**
-3. Locate your existing NIOS-X instance.
+3. Locate your existing NIOS-X-as-a-Service instance.
 4. Under the Service Capabilities, click on the Security section.
 5. Note the name of the assigned Security Profile (e.g., Default Global Policy).